jeffreyperdue/Learning-With-AI-ASE485/anna-dinius-individual/learning-with-ai-info.md

 > More information can be found on the GitHub repo README

-## What I Actually Learned (Updated Direction)

-My final learning direction shifted to:
+## Updated Direction

+### Topics

-1. User testing strategies for an MVP in a realistic, time-constrained context
+1. User testing strategies
+2. SCSS

+### Topic 1 Goals

+- Gather information on most effective user testing methods, including benefits, drawbacks, how they work, and best context to use them in
+- Understand basic user testing methods
+- Analyze the usefulness of each method within the context of NomNom Safe (Business Side)
+- Develop a testing strategy for NomNom Safe (Business Side)

+### Topic 2 Goals

-2. SCSS maintainability and improvement opportunities in the NomNom Safe codebase
+- Analyze current use of SCSS in NomNom Safe (Business Side) codebase
+- Identify areas for improvement
+- Identify and understand unused SCSS features that will improve the quality and maintainability of the stylesheets
+- Develop a priority order for implementing improvements

 ### Topic 1: User Testing Strategies (What I Learned)